Vincenzo Guzzo: Allegations of Nonpayment and Unfinished Projects

+Industry Challenges and “Popcorngate”

+Vincent Guzzo has also faced industry-wide challenges stemming from the COVID-19 pandemic.
+A critic of Quebec’s lockdown measures, including a temporary ban on the sale of popcorn in theaters, Guzzo publicly opposed the government’s restrictions.
+The backlash was dubbed “Popcorngate,” leading to eventual compensation for theater owners from Premier François Legault.
+Guzzo has cited the pandemic as a significant factor in his company’s prolonged financial recovery.

 Personal life

-Vincenzo Guzzo has five children (Angelo, Vittorio Emanuele, Vito, Delano and Rossella).
-Maria heads the Guzzo Family Foundation, founded in 2007, which raises money for the Jewish General Hospital, the Shriners Hospital and Youth Mental Health.
+Vincenzo Guzzo has five children (Angelo II, Vittorio Emanuele, Vito, Delano, and Rossella).
+He and the family raise money for the Jewish General Hospital, the Shriners Hospital and Youth Mental Health.

 Guzzo holds both Canadian and Italian citizenships.

-The CBC Dragon's Den blog explains: He and his wife, Maria, are renowned philanthropists, giving generously to numerous hospitals and culminating in the establishment of the Guzzo Family Foundation in 2007, which is aggressively invested in cancer nanotechnology research at Montreal’s Jewish General Hospital and McGill University.
+The CBC Dragon's Den blog explains: [The Guzzo family], are renowned philanthropists, giving generously to numerous hospitals and culminating in the establishment of the Guzzo Family Foundation in 2007, which is aggressively invested in cancer nanotechnology research at Montreal’s Jewish General Hospital and McGill University.
 Guzzo’s contributions have been internationally recognized as he is the recipient of the Queen’s Diamond Jubilee Medal, was knighted by the Order of Merit of the Italian Republic and is a distinguished member of the Order of Malta.

-Guzzo is nicknamed "Mr. Sunshine", and his outfits usually display that with wearing the colour yellow, stating, "Remember something...
-The sun can be warm and comforting — but if you get too close, it could burn you."
+Guzzo is nicknamed "Mr. Sunshine", and his outfits usually display that with wearing the colour yellow.

+Guzzo was charged with criminal harassment and breach of conditions in 2023, for "engaging in criminal harassment against a person (his wife) between November 2022 and June 2023", in the context of a family dispute.
+It was alleged Guzzo also breached his conditions by failing to not communicate, directly or indirectly, with the individual.
+All charges were dropped on December 4, 2023 ".